Callumst/Comp.5202-HealthMetricBMI/README.md

 - Tkinter library (standard with most Python installations)

 FILE STRUCTURE:
+- HealthMetricBMI-FinalVersion.py (Main application source code)
 - HealthMetricBMI_v1.py (Main application source code)
 - README.txt (This instruction file)

 HOW TO RUN:
 1. Ensure you have the file 'HealthMetricBMI_v1.py' or 'HealthMetricBMI-FinalVersion.py' in your directory.